Air in Pool Pump: How to Prevent Bubbles (Ultimate Pool Owner’s Guide)

 Conclusion

 When it comes to pool pumps and filters, the air in the system is not a good thing.
-Excess air in the pool pump and filter is more than just an annoyance; it may be a sign of a problem – one that may or may not require a small or major solution.
+Excess air in pool pump and filter is more than just an annoyance; it may be a sign of a problem – one that may or may not require a small or major solution.

 However, if left untreated, it will inevitably lead to other issues, which might have a minor or major impact on your pool maintenance.